 Adjusting the precision of image recognition

 The building blocks using Image recognition have a property named Precision.
 This configuration is accessible by expanding the building blocks.
 The Precision property has two sub-properties:

-- Pixels: The level of tolerated accuracy in image recognition.
+- Pixels: The level of tolerated accuracy in image recognition.\

-- Color: This property specifies the sensitivity to changes in the color density.
+- Color: This property specifies the sensitivity to changes in color density.
 The color density of the same set of pixels can change due to the hardware used.

-In this section, you can set the accepted level of accuracy for image recognition.
+In this section, we can set the accepted level of accuracy for image recognition.
 Default is "Pixel perfect" which means that there has to be a perfect match, pixel by pixel before the captured image is considered found on the screen.
 In some cases, a higher level of tolerance is needed.
 The advice is to start with 'Pixel Perfect' for both properties and then change them one level at a time until the image recognition works as intended.

 Configuring the OCR engine

 For the building blocks using OCR (text recognition), we can change the settings for the OCR engine to optimize how the characters are recognized.